 Photo Courtesy South County Tourism Council

-As seasoned Rhode Island visitors, we know all about the razzle dazzle of Newport and clearly there are some great drives and places to go to see beautiful foliage.
+As seasoned Rhode Island visitors, we know all about the razzle-dazzle of Newport and clearly, there are some great drives and places to go to see beautiful foliage.
 However, I am more of a fan of Jamestown, Rhode Island.
 This quieter hamlet devoid of shops and glamour is situated on the shores a bridge away from Newport, yet offers scenic beauty especially during the fall.
 A drive through Jamestown allows visitors to see Newport from the shore.
 There are also two spots on the island bringing a historical element to fall beauty.
 Fort Wetherill is an artillery fort that was used from the Revolutionary War through WWII.
 Located on the shore, the fort is a great place to explore and enjoy natural beauty.
 Not far up the road in Jamestown is Beavertail Lighthouse.
 Situated like a ‘tail’ end of the island, Beavertail’s terrific bluffs, waves, and views are a great way to spend a few hours exploring.
 Another great family diversion is the Rose Island Lighthouse.
 The ferry leaves Jamestown periodically for a short ride to Rose Island.
 We had a great time pretending to be lighthouse keepers and exploring the remote island between Jamestown and Newport.
 Visitors might even want to spend the night!
-When you are back at Jamestown continue back over the bridge on Route 138 and to Route 1 and travel the Ocean Road at Narragansett for view of the beach, the ocean, and the amazing houses that line the shore.
+When you are back at Jamestown continue back over the bridge on Route 138 and to Route 1 and travel the Ocean Road at Narragansett for a view of the beach, the ocean, and the amazing houses that line the shore.